-$5,000 Awarded to 1st MidAmerica Credit Union Scholarship Winners
+$5,000 Awarded To 1st MidAmerica Credit Union Scholarship Winners

-BETHALTO —1st MidAmerica Credit Union recently awarded five, $1,000 scholarships to local area high school graduates Kate Weber, Hannah Macias, Megan Jones, Shawn McKee, and Kaylee Klaustermeier.
+BETHALTO - 1st MidAmerica Credit Union recently awarded five, $1,000 scholarships to local area high school graduates Anya Wilkie, Alexis Buckner, Kennedy Bickmore, Haileigh Lenger, and Monica Wendle.

-Kate Weber is a graduate of Metro East Lutheran High School.
-She plans to attend Missouri State University to pursue a degree in Psychology.
-Hannah Macias, a graduate of Alton High School, plans to attend Southern Illinois University Carbondale and earn a degree in Biology.
-Megan Jones is a graduate of Granite City High School.
-She plans to earn her Doctor of Optometry at the University of Missouri – St. Louis.
-Shawn McKee, an East Alton Wood River High School graduate, plans to attend Southern Illinois University Edwardsville to earn a degree in Nursing.
-Kaylee Klaustermeier is a graduate of Civic Memorial High School.
-She plans to attend the University of Missouri to study Chemistry.

 Get The Latest News!